Negligence explained for the EMS Professional

 Negligence and the EMS Professional

 One legal issue that affects every emergency responder is negligence.
 To be honest, I don’t recall learning much about negligence in EMT school.
-But then again, that was some 20 years ago.
+But then again, that was nearly 30 years ago.

 When I became a paramedic in 1989, I was told vaguely that negligence was a foul but generally hidden monster that could kill my career.
 As far as I knew, good patient care and following procedures would keep me insulated from the threat of any legal action.
 I found out I was very wrong.
 I was WMDs-in-Iraq wrong.